-If a student is required to complete an after school reflect and resolve time, then the parent/carer must be contacted and their permission obtained.
+If a student is required to complete an after school reflect and resolve time detention, then the parent/carer must be contacted and their permission obtained.
 Reception should also be informed as there may be implications for the child's travel arrangements.

-Should an incident be serious enough to warrant an Internal Exclusion, then parents/carers should be informed, and the nature of the incident explained to them.
+Should an incident be serious enough to warrant an Internal Exclusion, then parents/carers should be informed and the nature of the incident explained to them.

 The exclusion should be carried out a soon as possible after the incident.
-The student should work under supervision in the intervention room.
-Work should be sent by the member of staff who would have been teaching the student A restorative conversation should take place during this time with a suitable member of staff to help the student reflect on their behaviour and how to make better choices next time.
+The student should work in a supervised isolation under supervision in the intervention room Learning Mentors' room (if appropriate.)
+Work should be sent by the member of staff who would have been teaching the student and time should be given to the student.
+A restorative conversation should take place during this time with a suitable member of staff to help the student reflect on their behaviour and how to make better choices next time.